ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why convenience kills critical thinking.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how automation reduces memory and skills.

 ---